Backgammon in the round

 Oswald Jacoby

 Mrs. Pressman wanted me to also show the round board to Mr. Oswald Jacoby.
 Jacoby was a champion bridge player and an authority on the game of backgammon.
 In 1970, he wrote The Backgammon Book and in 1972 he was crowned World Backgammon Champion.
 He had been retained by the Pressman Company as a consultant to their line of backgammon games.
-Conveniently, he lived in Dallas.
-I called him when I got back to Dallas and we set up an appointment at the Dallas Country Club in Highland Park.
+Conveniently, he also lived in Dallas.
+I called him when I got back home and we set up an appointment at the Dallas Country Club in Highland Park.
 I set up the board and we played a couple of games.
 He was slightly hesitant at first but after playing he saw the merits of the uniquely shaped board and dice well.
 He reported to Mrs. Pressman that the round backgammon would be worth their time and money to produce.
 This was a big step for me as Mrs. Pressman was dependent on Jacoby's 'blessing'.
 All agreed we should now pursue preparing a formal contract to transfer ownership of the patent to the Pressman Toy Company.
-Jacoby died in 1984 at his Dallas home.
+Oswald Jacoby died in 1984 at his Dallas home.

 A thumbnail sketch and rough sketch of the instructions that fit inside the dice well.